cirruslabs/cirrus-ci-docs/docs/guide/supported-computing-services.md

 for each task.
 Please read [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc.html) to learn more about security and other benefits of using a workload identity provider.

-Now let's setup Cirrus CI as a workload identity provider.
-Here is a Cloud Formation Template that can configure Cirrus CI as an OpenID Connect Identity Provider:
+Now lets setup Cirrus CI as a workload identity provider.
+Here is a Cloud Formation Template that can configure Cirrus CI as an OpenID Connect Identity Provider.
+Please be extra careful and review this template, specifically pay attention to the condition that asserts [claims `CIRRUS_OIDC_TOKEN` has](https://oidc.cirrus-ci.com/.well-known/openid-configuration).

 ```yaml
 Parameters: